cfpb/capital-framework/src/cf-typography/usage.md

 ### Meta header

-- `.meta-header_right` should come first in the markup so that when it floats to the right it will appear on the same line as `.meta-header_left`.
+`.meta-header_right` should come first in the markup so that when it floats to the right it will appear on the same line as `.meta-header_left`.

-- Note that the example shows `.meta-header_left` using the `.category-slug` pattern and `.meta-header_right` using the `.date` pattern but you could use other patterns in place of them.
-Or you can even swap them so that date is attached to `.meta-header_left` and `.category-slug` is attacked to `.meta-header_right`.
+Note that the example shows `.meta-header_left` using the `.category-slug` pattern and `.meta-header_right` using the `.date` pattern but you could use other patterns in place of them.
+Or you can even swap them so that date is attached to `.meta-header_left` and `.category-slug` is attached to `.meta-header_right`.

 #### Default meta header